-- Power On Protect prevents anyone from using the projector without first entering a password. - User's Logo Protect prevents anyone from changing the custom screen the projector can display when it turns on or when you use the A/V Mute feature.
-The presence of the custom screen discourages theft by identifying the projector's owner.
+- Power On Protection password prevents anyone from using the projector without first entering a password. - User's Logo Protection password prevents anyone from changing the custom screen the projector can display when it turns on or when you use the A/V Mute feature.
+The presence of the custom screen discourages theft by identifying the projector's owner. - Network Protection password prevents anyone from changing the network settings in the projector menus.